devlikebear/vue-analog-clock/README.md

 # DevForest Vue Analog Clock

-Very simple analog clock for learning Vue component and css.
+A simple analog clock for learning Vue components and CSS.

 Main features:

-* Clock face can be any size what you want
+* The clock face can be any size you desire
-* Hands can be any size what you want
+* The hands can be any size you desire

 ## Install